 My router versus your router

-I have to start with a caveat: there are hundreds, if not thousands, of different routers.
-Different brands and different models with differing capabilities, power, and, of course, at differing cost.
+I must start with a caveat: there are hundreds, if not thousands, of different routers.
+Different brands and different models have differing capabilities, power, and, of course, differing cost.

 Most importantly, they have different administration interfaces.

-What that means is, I can’t tell you exactly how to make changes to your router, step-by-step.
-The concepts I’ll cover apply to almost all consumer-grade routers, and I’ll be using an old and popular LinkSys BEFSR81 router and LinkSys WAP54G access point as examples.
+What that means is, I can’t tell you exactly how to make step-by-step changes to your router.
+The concepts I’ll cover here apply to almost all consumer-grade routers.
+I’ll be using an old, popular LinkSys BEFSR81 router and LinkSys WAP54G access point as my examples.

-You’ll need to “translate” the examples to the equivalent settings on your own router or access point.
-Make sure you have access to the documentation that came with your router, or locate the user’s manual online.
+You’ll need to “translate” my examples to the equivalent settings on your own router or access point.
+Make sure you have access to your router’s documentation, or locate it online.

-Already we see a common difference: you may well have a single device that combines both the router and wireless access point.
-You probably refer to it as simply your “router”.
-In reality, there are two separate devices — a router that deals with network access, and a wireless access point that provides your Wi-Fi connectivity — that happen to be housed in a single box.
-In my case, they’re in separate boxes.
+Here we may encounter a common difference: you may well have a single device that combines both the router and wireless access point.
+You probably refer to it as your router, but in reality, there are two separate devices — a router that deals with network access and a wireless access point that provides your Wi-Fi connectivity — that are housed in a single box.
+In my example, they’re in separate boxes.

 1. Change the default password